 Feature Unit

 The class Feature Unit realizes S121_GF_FeatureType.
 The definition, code and other aspects are recorded in the Feature Concept Dictionary Register.
-A Feature Unit such as Exclusive Economic Zone would be associated to a BasicAdministrativeUnit information type to take on rights, responsibilities and restrictions and party administrative attributes.
+A Feature Unit would be associated to a BasicAdministrativeUnit information type to take on rights, responsibilities and restrictions and party administrative attributes.